Anti-nuclear movement: Recent developments

 In May 2011, some 20,000 people turned out for Switzerland's largest anti-nuclear power demonstration in 25 years.
-Demonstrators marched peacefully near the Beznau Nuclear Power Plant, the oldest in Switzerland, which started operating 40 years ago.
+Demonstrators marched peacefully near the Beznau Nuclear Power Plant, Switzerland's oldest nuclear power plant, which began operating 40 years ago.
 Days after the anti-nuclear rally, Cabinet decided to ban the building of new nuclear power reactors.
 The country's five existing reactors would be allowed to continue operating, but "would not be replaced at the end of their life span".

 In May 2011, 5,000 people joined a carnival-like anti-nuclear protest in Taipei City.
 This was part of a nationwide "No Nuke Action" protest, urging the government to stop construction of a Fourth Nuclear Plant and pursue a more sustainable energy policy.

 On World Environment Day in June 2011, environmental groups demonstrated against Taiwan's nuclear power policy.
-The Taiwan Environmental Protection Union, together with 13 environmental groups and legislators, gathered in Taipei and protested against the nation's three operating nuclear power plants and the construction of a fourth plant.
+The Taiwan Environmental Protection Union, together with 13 environmental groups and legislators, gathered in Taipei to protest the nation's three operating nuclear power plants and the construction of a fourth.

 Three months after the Fukushima nuclear disaster, thousands of anti-nuclear protesters marched in Japan.
 Company workers, students, and parents with children rallied across Japan, "venting their anger at the government's handling of the crisis, carrying flags bearing the words 'No Nukes!' and 'No More Fukushima'."

-In August 2011, about 2,500 people including farmers and fishermen marched in Tokyo.
-They are suffering heavy losses following the Fukushima nuclear disaster, and called for prompt compensation from plant operator TEPCO and the government.
+In August 2011, about 2,500 people, including farmers and fishermen, marched in Tokyo.
+They are suffering heavy losses following the Fukushima nuclear disaster and have called for prompt compensation from the plant operator, TEPCO, and the government.

 In September 2011, anti-nuclear protesters, marching to the beat of drums, "took to the streets of Tokyo and other cities to mark six months since the March earthquake and tsunami and vent their anger at the government's handling of the nuclear crisis set off by meltdowns at the Fukushima power plant".
 Protesters called for a complete shutdown of Japanese nuclear power plants and demanded a shift in government policy toward alternative sources of energy.
 Among the protestors were four young men who started a 10-day hunger strike to bring about change in Japan's nuclear policy.